Mylo Xyloto: Commercial performance

 In the United Kingdom, the album sold over 122,000 copies in its first three days of sale according to the Official Charts Company.
 It debuted at number one on the UK Albums Chart with first-week sales of 208,343 copies, giving the band their fifth number-one album and the second-biggest first-week sales of 2011, behind Lady Gaga's Born This Way.
 Coldplay is the third group to debut at number one with their first five albums, behind The Beatles (11) and Oasis (7).
 The downloads accounted for 83,000 units to become the first album to sell more than 80,000 digital copies in one week, a record previously held by Take That's Progress (79,800 units).
 In its second week on the chart, the album fell to number two selling 67,132 copies.
 It was the best-selling rock album in the United Kingdom, selling 908,000 copies.
-The album's second single, "Paradise", was also the best-selling rock single in the UK, selling 410,000 copies.Mylo Xyloto debuted at number one on the Billboard 200 in the US, with first-week sales of 447,000 copies, making Coldplay the fifth rock band in Nielsen SoundScan history to open with 400,000 copies on three or more albums, the other acts to do so are U2, The Beatles, Dave Matthews Band and Metallica.
+The album's second single, "Paradise", was also the best-selling rock single in the UK, selling 410,000 copies.

+In the United States, Mylo Xyloto debuted atop the Billboard 200 on 12 November 2012 with first-week sales of 447,000 copies, making Coldplay the fifth rock band in Nielsen SoundScan history to open with 400,000 copies on three or more albums, the other acts to do so are U2, The Beatles, Dave Matthews Band and Metallica.
 In Canada, the album debuted at number one on the Canadian Albums Chart, selling 65,000 copies in its first week.
 The album debuted at number one in Australia on the issue dated 31 October 2011.
 In its second week on the chart, the album was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 copies.
 In Denmark, the album debuted at number two with first-week sales of 7,807 copies.
 The album was certified platinum by the International Federation of the Phonographic Industry (IFPI) for shipments of 20,000 copies in its first week.
+All tracks from Mylo Xyloto entered the International Gaon Chart simultaneously in South Korea.
 As of April 2014, the album has sold 1,581,000 copies in the US.

 Track listing

-Coldplay's songwriting members are Guy Berryman, Jonny Buckland, Will Champion and Chris Martin.
+All tracks are written by Coldplay and Brian Eno, with production from Rik Simpson, Markus Dravs and Dan Green, except where noted.